taisho6339/multi-cluster-with-anthos/README.md

-# Kubernets Multi reginal cluster with Anthos
+# Kubernets Multi regional cluster Sample with Anthos
 This repository is sample to create multi regional cluster with GCP Anthos.

 ## Overview